Protected: 1 – Before You Get Started: General Considerations

 What is EDI?

 Throughout this toolkit we will use the acronym EDI to mean Equity, Diversity and Inclusion.
 We, however, acknowledge that outside the UK other slightly different acronyms are used.
-For example, DEI (Diversity, Equity, and Inclusion), DEIA (adding Accessibility to better emphasize inclusion of disabled individuals), DEIB (adding Belonging) or even JEDI (adding structural considerations of Justice).
-See here for a low-down of the differences in these acronyms as well as other diversity related terms and associated acronyms that may be useful to you.
+For example, DEI (Diversity, Equity, and Inclusion), DEIA (adding Accessibility to better emphasize inclusion of individuals with disabilities), DEIB (adding Belonging) or even JEDI (adding structural considerations of Justice).
+See here for an overview of the differences in these acronyms as well as other diversity related terms and associated acronyms that may be useful to you.

 Why enhance EDI in application processes?